Looking for the best breakfast places in Tucson Arizona? You’ve got the right guide.

 If you’re after a stylish yet relaxed brunch, Prep & Pastry is your go-to.
 Open 7a-3p, so brekkie works also!

 Their croissant French toast and eggs benedict flights pair perfectly with locally roasted coffee or a craft mimosa.
-Two locations, it’s easy to find one near you:
+Two locations, be an early-bird as parking can get tight.
+Find one near you:

 Historic charm meets modern breakfast favorites downtown at 311 E Congress St.